 Our definition of CSI excludes investment in our responsible drinking programmes, the provision of HIV/AIDS testing and treatment to employees and the procurement of goods and services from our smallholder farmers.
-These areas are considered fundamental to the responsible operation of our business, so are budgeted and managed separately.
+These areas are considered as a Corporate Social Responsibility (CSR) and are deemed fundamental to the responsible operation of our business; hence they are budgeted and managed separately.